QuipNetwork/ethereum-sdk/README.md

 npm publish
 ```

-`scripts/release.ts` reads Foundry artifacts from `out/`, computes CREATE3 addresses, links the WOTSPlus library into the `QuipWallet` (WOTS+ implementation) bytecode — the factory links no libraries since the WOTS+ decoupling — and snapshots each release under `deployments/bytecode/<Contract>.sol/` with the compiler settings recorded verbatim from each artifact's metadata.
+`scripts/release.ts` reads Foundry artifacts from `out/`, computes CREATE3 addresses (`DEPLOY_OPERATOR` is REQUIRED — live canonical addresses are sender-guarded CreateX deployments and therefore a function of the operator; sunset WOTS+-era rows keep their Deployer derivation), links the WOTSPlus library into the `QuipWallet` (WOTS+ implementation) bytecode — the factory links no libraries since the WOTS+ decoupling — and snapshots each release under `deployments/bytecode/<Contract>.sol/` with the compiler settings recorded verbatim from each artifact's metadata.
 MIDL deploys consume those snapshots via `lib/deploy.cts::loadReleaseBytecode` so the bytecode actually deployed on MIDL matches what was compiled by Foundry for the EVM chains.

 ---